iamovi/Hello-World-in-Various-Languages/README.md

 ```
 01001000 01100101 01101100 01101100 01101111 00101100 00100000 01010111 01101111 01110010 01101100 01100100 00100001
 ```
-- Developed in the mid-20th century.
+- Computer first language, developed in the mid-20th century.

 ## $ assembly
 ```